Age discrimination when you apply for a job is unlawful under the Equality Act.

-Agency workers now have the same rights as permanent employees.
-Agencies mustn’t discriminate against you because of your age.
+Agency workers now have the same rights as permanent employees in terms of protection from discrimination.
+Agencies must not discriminate against you because of your age.
 For example, they can’t deny you access to their services or to particular job placements based on your age.

 You should not be asked about your health or any disability you might have during the recruitment process, except in very limited circumstances.
 Those circumstances are:

 - when you have been given a job offer

 - when you are part of a pool of successful candidates who will be offered a job when one becomes available